CStanKonrad/long_llama/README.md

 </div>

 LongLLaMA retains performance on tasks that do not require long context.
-We provide a comparison with OpenLLaMA on [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) in a zero-shot setting.
+We provide a comparison with OpenLLaMA on [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) in the zero-shot setting.
 <div align="center">

 | Task/Metric | OpenLLaMA-3B | LongLLaMA-3B |